Cidney/Cidney/README.md

 **On:**

-ON: command for Cidney Pipelines.
+On: command for Cidney Pipelines.
 Used between Stage: and Do:
-The ON: command lets you specify a computer(s) that you will run its script block against
+The On: command lets you specify a computer(s) that you will run its script block against

         .\HelloWorld.ps1